Driver and passenger airbags.

 Never allow anybody to stand or sit in front of the front passenger seat.

-Never sit a child on a booster cushion, in a child seat or in a rear-facing child seat on the front passenger seat if the airbag is activated.
+Never use a rear-facing child seat on the front passenger seat if the airbag is activated.

 Failure to follow the advice given above can endanger life or lead to serious personal injury.